-The registration appointment period for fall 2017 will begin on March 24, for veteran students, and on March 27, for all other students.
-The first two weeks of registration is the appointment period (March 24 – April 7).
-After that, open enrollment (add/drop) arrives on April 8, and continues through the end of the first week of class which is September 1, 2017.
+The registration appointment period for spring 2020 will begin on October 25 for veteran students and on October 28 for all other students.
+The first two weeks of registration is the appointment period (October 25 - November 8).
+After that, open enrollment (add/drop) begins on November 9, and continues through the end of the first week of class which is January 10, 2020.

 The University Registrar assigns each student an appointment.
 Once your appointment time arrives, you can register for courses, and adjust your schedule, 24/7, anytime PeopleSoft is available.
 You DO NOT need to wait for the open enrollment period to adjust your schedule unless you want to add courses that are not available to students in your class during the registration appointment period.
 (See “Registration Guidelines,” below, for an explanation of enrollment priorities and restrictions.)

-Open enrollment will begin on Saturday, April 8, 2017, and end on Friday, September 1, 2017(the end of the first week of class).
+Open enrollment will begin on Saturday, November 9, 2019, and end on Friday, January 10, 2020(the end of the first week of class).
 During open enrollment, all courses except for those requiring departmental consent will be open to all Law students for self-enrollment for the remainder of the enrollment period.
 Please note that the Law School's add/drop ends at the end of the first week of class which is before the University's add/drop period ends.

-With self-enrollment, you will know immediately after you submit your selections whether or not you have been placed in a course.
+With self-enrollment, you will know immediately after you submit your selections whether or not you are registered for the course.

 Below is information you will need to know in order to register for the fall term.
 Please check the course lists frequently for updates to the curriculum during registration and prior to the start of the term.
 Please review the materials and familiarize yourself with the information so you are prepared to register for courses once your appointment time has arrived.
 There is no formal training for self-enrollment.
 Therefore, you should make sure you have reviewed and fully understand all the materials and procedures discussed below before registration begins.
 Please read all the information on this page before you proceed to review the University documents.

 Course lists are available on both the Law school web pages and the University Registrar’s web page.
-The Law School’s web pages provide more detailed information, as described below, but the University Schedule of Classes list contains the basic information you will need to register for courses.
-The University Schedule of Classes for the spring term is currently being updated and should be available by March 10th, 2017.
+The Law School’s web pages provide additional information, as described below, but the University Schedule of Classes list contains the basic information you will need to register for courses.
+The University Schedule of Classes for the spring term is currently being updated and should be available October 7, 2019.
 The Law School's web pages are also being updated and will be completed by the registration appointment period.
+Please note that even though we publish the curriculum for the entire academic year, the spring term materials are tentative and will continue to be updated up until the time right prior to the registration period in the fall.

 University Registrar Information